jacobwawrzynski/VioRentals/README.md

 ## Description

-Vio Rentals is the application based on [VioRentals - FilmsPlatform](https://github.com/KrzysztofJaronczyk/VioRentals-FilmsPlatform), designed to help manage your data such as customers, movies and more, including user authentication, CRUD operations and mocroservices.
+Vio Rentals is the application based on [VioRentals - FilmsPlatform](https://github.com/KrzysztofJaronczyk/VioRentals-FilmsPlatform), designed to help manage your data such as customers, movies and more, including user authentication, CRUD operations and microservices.

 <a name="features"></a>